IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 $ make test
 ```
 This executes a test case found in Nemosys/testing/test_dat/vol2planeTransfer_test.
-This directory contains a python script for plotting the resulting points with values of 0 for crosslink density, colored by material.
+This directory also contains a python script for plotting the resulting points with values of 0 for crosslink density, colored by material.
 It can be run with:
 ```
 $ python plot_points.py
 ```